Allegheny Airlines Flight 371: Crash

 On Tuesday, 1 December 1959 at 09:06 EST (14:06 UTC) Allegheny Airlines Flight 371 departed Harrisburg-York State Airport with 22 revenue passengers, one additional crew member, and 598 pounds of cargo.
 The gross weight at time of takeoff was 36,429 pounds, which was 2,081 pounds below Maximum takeoff weight (MTOW).

 At 09:23 EST Flight 371 reported to Williamsport radio that it was making 360-degree turns five minutes south of the Williamsport low frequency range at an altitude of 3,500 feet, VFR, and requested an instrument clearance to the Williamsport Regional Airport.
 Williamsport responded by giving 371 airport weather conditions from 09:17 EST. At 09:27 EST 371 was cleared direct to airport from its present position and was to maintain 4,000 feet.
 At 09:33 EST 371 was cleared for an approach to the Williamsport Airport and to report when on the ground.

 At approximately 09:45 EST 371 was observed over the airport, too high however to effect a landing.
 After this initial approach to the field, 371 flew over the field and made a right turn for a circling approach to runway 27.
 As this circle was apparently completed, the aircraft was observed to roll out of its right turn and into a left turn and proceed in level flight, on a southerly direction, disappearing into snow showers and clouds.
 This was observed by an airport employee and the captain of a Capital Airlines Douglas DC-3 holding short of runway 27 awaiting Flight 371's arrival.
 At about 09:47 EST airport workers heard 371 crash into Bald Eagle Mountain.

 Rescue

 Due to the terrain it was hard for authorities from several local fire departments that responded to reach the site; thus, it took would-be rescuers half an hour to reach the crashed aircraft.
 The site was so hard to get to that a local doctor, Wilfred W. Wilcox, had to be air lifted into the crash scene via a United States Air Force Sikorsky H-19 Chickasaw helicopter and lowered into the site (as seen to the left).

 The crash site was very steep, at some locations the grade was near 30 degrees, making movement around the crash site painstakingly slow.
-Once authorities reached the site at approximately 10:25 a.m. lone survivor Louis Matarazzo was found and given first aid.
+Once authorities reached the site at approximately 10:25 a.m. lone survivor was found and given first aid.
 By noon, the crash site was deemed secure by fire and police officials.
 By late afternoon all bodies were taken from the crash site.